trailheadapps/easy-spaces/README.md

 ### Control Navigation and Behavior in Console Apps

-Easy Spaces uses the actions to control navigation and behaviors of tabs and subtabs in the Space Management console app.
-You can see the Workspace API at work in the **openRecordAction** component, which enables flows to finish by navigating users to a new subtab.
-The **reservationHelper** and **spaceDesigner** components use the Navigation Item API to refresh custom Lightning Page tabs as a user works.
+Easy Spaces uses the Lightning Console JavaScript API to control navigation and behaviors of tabs and subtabs in the Space Management console app.
+You can see the lightning:workspaceAPI component at work in the **openRecordAction** component, which enables flow interviews to navigate users to a new subtab.
+The **reservationHelper** and **spaceDesigner** components use the lightning:navigationItemAPI component to refresh custom Lightning Page tabs in the background as a user works.
 You can get more detail about using the Workspace API in your components in this [blog post](https://developer.salesforce.com/blogs/2018/06/announcing-the-easy-spaces-app.html).

 ### Modular Design and Unlocked Packaging